oshaughnessy/gcp-slack-billing-alerts/README.md

     gcloud auth login
     make gcloud-apis

+Note that the "gcloud-auth" target in the `Makefile` is used to authenticate the service account to gcloud. `gcloud auth login` will authenticate your own user credentials.
+For some privileged operations, like the ones above and below, you need your own higher permissions, presumably something like Project Owner.

 ### Fourth: Service Account

 Create a service account in GCP.
 Assuming you've already logged in as shown above: